essembeh/rapid-api-client/README.md

 # Use the API client
 if __name__ == "__main__":
     # Initialize the API client
-    # Note: you don't need to pass the base URL here if you used the @rapid decorator
+    # Note: you don't need to pass the base URL here if you used the @rapid_default decorator
     api = UserApi()

     # Get a user by ID